ProcessEight/watson-safari/README.md

 ## Objectives

-* [x] Find a way to record every line of every PHP file that is executed
+- [x] Find a way to record every line of every PHP file that is executed
-    * Figure out which tool would be best
+    - Figure out which tool would be best
-        * Decision: Xdebug with Code and Branch Coverage
+        - Decision: Xdebug with Code and Branch Coverage
-    * Figure out which tracefile format would be best for parsing
+    - Figure out which tracefile format would be best for parsing
-        * Decision: Use Xdebug's code coverage array format.
+        - Decision: Use Xdebug's code coverage array format.
 This is different to the Xdebug tracer or profiler features.
-* [x] Use the prepend/append scripts and 'cover' the execution of the simplest possible `bin/magento` 'Hello world' command
+- [x] Use the prepend/append scripts and 'cover' the execution of the simplest possible `bin/magento` 'Hello world' command
+- Parse the output of `xdebug_get_code_coverage()`
+- Which flags to use?
+Experiment with flags passed to `xdebug_start_code_coverage()`
+    - All three possible flags (`XDEBUG_CC_DEAD_CODE | XDEBUG_CC_UNUSED | XDEBUG_CC_BRANCH_CHECK`) must be used to generate all the information we need
+- Build a tool which can create the dot files for a flowchart by parsing the output of a really simple PHP script
+    - Using Xdebug's `magento/branch-coverage-to-dot.php` as a starting point
+    - Then move onto parsing the simplest possible Magento 2 script, e.g. A `bin/magento` command

 ## Considerations

-* Tool should be able to be run on any codebase, so the above can be generated
+- Tool should be able to be run on any codebase, so the above can be generated
-* All functions above should be programmable, so charts, documentation, etc can be generated automatically without human intervention
+- All functions above should be programmable, so charts, documentation, etc can be generated automatically without human intervention
+- Added a switch to toggle between generating DOT graphs and HTML table
+    - For the HTML version, link each line number to the line number of the actual file, otherwise it'll be much harder to interpret what the table is showing

 ## Usage instructions

-* Generate a code coverage array using the command:
+- Generate a code coverage array using the command:
 ```bash
 $ php71 -dauto_prepend_file=/var/www/html/watson/watson-safari/xdebug_code_coverage_auto_prepend_file.php -dauto_append_file=/var/www/html/watson/watson-safari/xdebug_code_coverage_auto_append_file.php bin/magento examples:hello-world
 ```

-* Pass that to the `bin/magento` parser command:
+- Pass that to the `bin/magento` parser command:
 ```bash
 # Coming soon
 ```